remotezygote/RedisObject/README.markdown

 [![Coverage Status](https://coveralls.io/repos/remotezygote/RedisObject/badge.png?branch=master)](https://coveralls.io/r/remotezygote/RedisObject?branch=master)

 ## Prerequisites
 You'll need [Redis](http://redis.io).
 Other storage adapters are in the works.
+Maybe.

 ## Installation

-	sudo gem install redis_object
+	gem install redis_object

 Or, you can add it to your Gemfile: